rodolfoap/kernel-odroid-u3/README.md

 ## Cryptsetup issues

-In my case, _cryptsetup_ is required for some mounts (not root), so this happens:
+In my case, _cryptsetup_ is required for some mounts (not root), but _cryptsetup-initramfs_ cannot be uninstalled without uninstalling _cryptsetup_, so this happens:

 ```
 # update-initramfs -c -k 5.4.5-stb-exy+